Motimove

 • Balance problems or falls

-• Loss of automatic movements, such as swinging the arms while walking
+• Loss of automatic movements, such as arm swing while walking

-In addition to physical complaints, you may also experience fatigue, sleep disorders, depression, or concentration problems.
-Parkinson's is therefore more than just a movement disorder.
+In addition to physical symptoms, fatigue, sleep disorders, depressive feelings, or concentration problems also occur.
+Parkinson’s is therefore more than just a movement disorder.

 Why is exercise so important for Parkinson’s?

-Research shows that regular and targeted exercise can have a positive influence on the course of Parkinson's.
-Exercise stimulates the brain, improves balance, strengthens the muscles, and reduces stiffness.
-Mental symptoms such as anxiety and depression can also diminish by staying active.
+Research shows that regular, targeted exercise can positively influence the course of Parkinson’s.
+Movement stimulates the brain, improves balance, strengthens muscles, and reduces stiffness.
+Mental symptoms such as anxiety and low mood can also decrease by staying active.

-However, it's not always easy to keep moving when you have Parkinson's.
+Still, it’s not always easy to keep moving when you have Parkinson’s.
 The threshold to start is often high.
-The MotiMove app can help with that, in a safe, calm, and motivating way.
+The MotiMove app can help you with this in a safe, calm, and motivating way.

 How can the MotiMove app help with Parkinson’s?

-The MotiMove app is developed for people with joint or movement issues, including people with Parkinson's.
-The app offers exercises that you can do at home, tailored to your pace and abilities.
+The MotiMove app is designed for people with joint or movement-related complaints, including people with Parkinson’s.
+The app offers exercises you can do at home, tailored to your pace and abilities.
 Think of:

 • Exercise videos for balance, coordination, and flexibility